Chance The Rapper Gets Clowned For Telling Followers To ‘Vote For Whoever Their Mom Tells Them To’

 Seriously, don’t just vote for who your parents tell you to.
 That’s how we get 19-year-old Trump supporters.

+While some fans got a good laugh out of the tweet, you know social media thugs had to come in with their take:

-This is the same guy who was arguing about Kanye West being just as qualified for the job as Joe Biden just a few months ago, so we shouldn’t really be surprised.
+It’s important to remember, this is the same guy who was arguing about Kanye West being just as qualified for the job as Joe Biden just a few months ago, so we shouldn’t really be surprised.

 Comments